316k/tap-the-black-tiles/README.md

 ## License

-This code is licensed under the MIT license.
-Copyright is stupid.
+This code is licensed under the MIT license, because it's free, *libre* and short enough to be actually read by people.